jolitos/ansible-backup-huawei-switch/README.md

 ## Variables

-- ./ansible.cfg -> Edit your host path if you want
-- ./hosts -> Edit your ansible hosts/switches
+- hosts -> Edit your ansible hosts/switches
-- /group_vars/all.yml -> Edit your user and pass to access the targets via ssh.
+- /group_vars/all.yml -> Edit your username and password to access the targets via ssh.
 (Recommended for enviroment with TACACS+ or RADIUS servers)

 ## How to use